tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Menu Toggle Button</b>

 - [ ] __Active__ -> Adnauseam works normally.
 If the current page and/or domain can't be found both in "Whitelist" and "Strict Block List", then the toggle button should be on "active" state.
 - [ ] __Strict__ -> Current domain is strict blocked.
 When the button is clicked, the __DOMAIN__ is added to the "Strict Block List".
 If the toggle button was previously on "disabled", that page and/or domain is removed from the "Whitelist".
 - [ ] __Disabled__ -> AdNauseam is disabled for the current domain/page.
 When the button is clicked, by default the __DOMAIN__ is added to the "Whitelist".
 ALSO when clicked, a popup will appear with the options "on domain.com" and "on this page".
 Whenever a page/domain is added to the Whitelist, it will be automatically removed from the "Strict Block List" if it can be found there.
-   - [ ] __on domain.com__ -> the current DOMAIN (e.g. google.com) will be added to the "Whitelist", if the PAGE was previously on the "Whitelist", it will be then removed.
+   - [ ] __on domain__ -> the current DOMAIN (e.g. google.com) will be added to the "Whitelist", if the PAGE was previously on the "Whitelist", it will be then removed.
    - [ ] __on this page__ -> the current PAGE (e.g. google.com/foo/bar.html) will be added to the "Whitelist", if the DOMAIN was previously on the "Whitelist", it will be then removed.

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Vault</b>